BobbyDigitalStudios/bobbybots-react/README.md

 The app should use [React](https://reactjs.org/) as a framework.
 You can use [Create React App](https://github.com/facebook/create-react-app) as a boilerplate.

-Fork this repository, it contains the local assets needed.
-When you're done, send us a link to your fork.
+Clone or fork this repository, it contains the local assets needed.
+When you're done, send us a link to your work.

 #### Design
 * The designs are provided to you on a separate URL